Join us at PAX East 2017!

-We plan on giving the player as much freedom as we can – open world exploration will play a big role in our gameplay.
+We plan on giving the player as much freedom as we can – open world exploration will play a significant role in our gameplay.

 Peh is one huge island - basically from the moment you start the game proper you land in one big instance and can go whichever direction you want.
 The monsters and soldiers guarding the way are a different matter altogether.

-There are multiple factions living in Peh, all of them with their own enemies and friends.
-Cross too many of them and you might find yourself in a tight spot with a bounty on your head.
+Multiple factions are living in Peh, all of them with their specific enemies and friends.
+Cross too many of them, and you might find yourself in a tight spot with a bounty on your head.

-Island life is controlled by two main organisations, which enforce the Emperor's will - the Technomagi and Biomancers.
+Island life is controlled by two leading organisations, which enforce the Emperor's will - the Technomagi and Biomancers.